 The sign of a good underfloor system is that you forget it's there, and that you don't have to mess around with the stat all the time, if you try to push too much heat into the floor you will be getting up to turn the stat down, if you push too little the room will never be warm regardless of what you do with the stat.
-Of course, it will be harder to get a good set-up in the middle of summer or a heat wave.
-Therefore, sometimes you need to wait till it gets cooler to get it just right.
+Of course its harder to get a good set e, soi , all steps , nce. up right in the middle of summer or a heat wave, some times you need to wait till it gets cooler to get it just right.
 With under floor small steps and patience will be the most productive way of finding the perfect balance.